deic-dk/pod_manifests/jupyterlab_sciencedata_unsloth.md

-Applying this manifest will start a **Jupyter Notebook server with the JupyterLab web UI with a CUDA-enabled Python kernel and common LLM/Llama tools installed** (4 enabled GPUs).
+Applying this manifest will start a **Jupyter Notebook server with the JupyterLab web UI with a CUDA-enabled Python kernel and unsloth installed** (4 enabled GPUs).

 _NOTICE: Until we procure modern GPUs, only Ollama works._
-_NOTICE: The Python version is 3.10._
+_NOTICE: The Python version is 3.11._

 ---